MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 Usage of case level metric (aggregated or non-aggregated) in **Statistics Case overview**, **Root cause analysis** or **Case metric filter** is no surprise.

 To answer why there is an indication for usage for **Event metrics**, it doesn't offer any advanced setting to switch to case level.
 The answer is in the expression formula, which uses `Duration()` operator.
-Power Automate Process Mining offers the same operator `Duration()` on event and on case level.
+The Power Automate Process Mining desktop app offers the same operator `Duration()` on event and on case level.
 Therefore, the same expression is applicable on both the case and event level.

 ## 3 Edge aggregation